 Upon conviction for a felony offense you lose major rights.
 Firstly, you lose your right to possess firearms for the rest of your life.
 In Wisconsin, where plenty of individuals enjoy hunting, this is certainly a major consequence.
 If you’d like to teach your son or daughter how to hunt, you’ll be prohibited from doing that.
 Secondly, you lose your right to vote while serving a felony sentence.
 Alternatively, you lose your right to vote while even on probation for a felony.
 Living in a representative democracy, losing this right is very serious.
 Finally, you may lose your job, license, or certification.
 We believe that avoiding these consequences is crucial to your future.

-Contact Meyer Van Severen, S.C. for Felony G representation
+Contact Van Severen Law Office for Felony G representation

 Hopefully you recognize just how serious the charges you’re facing are.
 They could ruin your life.
 They could certainly send you to prison.
-At Meyer Van Severen, S.C. we recognize just how serious those charges are.
+At Van Severen Law Office we recognize just how serious those charges are.
 We focus 100% of our firm’s resources on defending alleged crime.

 If you’re seeking representation from a top Milwaukee criminal defense attorney, call us at (414) 270-0202.
 And remember, we answer phones 24/7, so don’t hesitate calling.